Where did you study abroad?

-I studied abroad from September 2011 to February 2012 (Fall 2011 semester), at HZ University of Applied Sciences in Vlissingen, Netherlands.
+I studied abroad for a full fall semester, at HZ University of Applied Sciences in Vlissingen, Netherlands.

 What made you want to study abroad?